CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ![](./media/lab1-23.png)

-1. Select **Python 3.X.X** from the list as this version is likely required for compatibility with Azure AI Foundry SDK and other dependencies.
+1. Select **venvPython 3.X.X** from the list as this version is likely required for compatibility with Azure AI Foundry SDK and other dependencies.

    ![](./media/python-kernal00-01.jpg)